spacelift-io/user-documentation/docs/concepts/spacectl.md

 #### GitHub Release

 Alternatively, `spacectl` is distributed through GitHub Releases as a zip file containing a self-contained statically linked executable built from the source in this repository.
-Binaries can be download directly from the [Releases page](https://github.com/spacelift-io/spacectl/releases).
+Binaries can be download directly from the [Releases page](https://github.com/spacelift-io/spacectl/releases){: rel="nofollow"}.

 #### Usage on GitHub Actions

-We have [setup-spacectl](https://github.com/spacelift-io/setup-spacectl) GitHub Action that can be used to install `spacectl`:
+We have [setup-spacectl](https://github.com/spacelift-io/setup-spacectl){: rel="nofollow"} GitHub Action that can be used to install `spacectl`:

 {% raw %}